newcastle-biostatistics/newcastle-biostatistics/content/courses/external_information/demo.md

 # Order that this section appears on the page.
 weight: 15

-title: Leveraging External Information to Improve the Design and Analysis of Clinical Trials
+title: Leveraging External Information in Clinical Trials
 subtitle: 11th-12th July 2023, Newcastle upon Tyne, UK

 design: